joe-easley/AzureStorageWrapper/main/README.md

 The token is stored as an instance variable so could be stored as:
     token = AuthenticateFunctions(params).token

 Further authentication is required for using the FileShareFunctions.
 FileShareFunctions uses an account key to generate an account sas token.
-This library requires this account key to be stored as a secret in key vault.
+This library requires this account key to either be given as an argument during instantiation, or vault url and secret name given so that this secret can be retrieved.
+More information below.

-Therefore to retrieve this secret the FileShareFunctions class must be initiated with a token from the AuthenticateFunctions class as above, but also with a dictionary containing vault_url and secret_name.

-Example:

-    fileshare_params = {"vault_url": "vault.url.com",
-                        "secret_name": "sshh top secret"}

-    FileShareFunctions(token, fileshare_params)

 # Supported storage functions